CertusDelivery/certus/doc/api_doc.md

       <td>order_item_options_flags</td>
       <td>true</td>
       <td>String</td>
-      <td>Available options: "substitute", "backorder", "critical", "skip" <br/>
+      <td>Available options: "SUBSTITUTE", "BACKORDER", "CRITICAL", "SKIP" <br/>
-          substitute: Substitute item if out of stock,<br/>
+          SUBSTITUTE: Substitute item if out of stock,<br/>
-          backorder: Backorder item if out of stock and re-deliver when item is available,<br/>
+          BACKORDER: Backorder item if out of stock and re-deliver when item is available,<br/>
-          critical: Cancel order if item is out of stock,<br/>
+          CRITICAL: Cancel order if item is out of stock,<br/>
-          skip: Cancel this item only if out of stock,<br/>
+          SKIP: Cancel this item only if out of stock,<br/>
       </td>
     </tr>